Staff in Classics

-Russell, B. and Wootton, W. in press.
+Russell, B. and Wootton, W. 2021.
 'Carving the Palmyrene portrait reliefs: preliminary observations from the collection of the Ny Carlsberg Glyptotek', in Production Economy in Roman Greater Syria: Trade Networks and Production Processes, ed. by R. Raja and J. Steding (Studies in Palmyrene Archaeology and History).
-Turnhout: Brepols.
+Turnhout: Brepols, 9-16.